PrioteasaAndrei/QA-with-transformers-WS23/README.md

 configuration,answer_relevancy,context_precision,context_recall
 0,pubmedbert-sentence-transformer-100,0.8520767760246581,0.9253731342358208,0.9253731343283582

-Influence of weight of ensemble retriever (weight of BM25 retriever).
-Only measured context_precision (asta are sens)
+we analyze the influence of the weight of the ensemble retriever (weight of BM25 retriever) in terms of Context Precision, which is defined as the signal to noise ratio of retrieved context.
+As we are using PubMed data and we want precise answers we will prioritize the Context Precision over Context Recall.

-Might have fucked up the experiment
+context_precision:  0.8800,0.9200, 0.9200, 0.7899, 0.7564

-context_precision: 0.9200, 0.9200, 0.9200
+BM25 retriever weight: 0, 0.3, 0.5, 0.7, 1

-BM25 retriever weight: 0.5, 0.7, 1
+Similar results are obtained with a weight of 0.5 or 0.3.

 Inference time using llama2 (Ollama) on a RTX 3050 Ti 4 GB VRAM , 16 GB RAM, I7 10th generation, max_retrieved_docs = 50, used_tokens= 8295: 3 mins 53 seconds